A Survey on Deep Neural Network Pruning-Taxonomy, Comparison, Analysis, and Recommendations: Abstract

 \section{Abstract}

 Modern deep neural networks, particularly recent large language models, come with massive model sizes that require significant computational and storage resources.
-To enable the deployment of modern models on resource-constrained environments and accelerate inference time, researchers have increasingly explored pruning techniques as a popular research direction in neural network compression.
-More than a thousand pruning papers have been published each year from 2020 to 2022.
+To enable the deployment of modern models on resource-constrained environments and to accelerate inference time, researchers have increasingly explored pruning techniques as a popular research direction in neural network compression.
+More than three thousand pruning papers have been published from 2020 to 2024.
 However, there is a dearth of up-to-date comprehensive review papers on pruning.
 To address this issue, in this survey, we provide a comprehensive review of existing research works on deep neural network pruning in a taxonomy of 1) universal/specific speedup, 2) when to prune, 3) how to prune, and 4) fusion of pruning and other compression techniques.
-We then provide a thorough comparative analysis of seven pairs of contrast settings for pruning (e.g., unstructured/structured, one-shot/iterative, data-free/data-driven, initialized/pretrained weights, etc.) and explore several emerging topics, including post-training pruning, different levels of supervision for pruning to shed light on the commonalities and differences of existing methods and lay the foundation for further method development.
+We then provide a thorough comparative analysis of eight pairs of contrast settings for pruning (e.g., unstructured/structured, one-shot/iterative, data-free/data-driven, initialized/pre-trained weights, etc.) and explore several emerging topics, including pruning for large language models, vision transformers, diffusion models, and large multimodal models, post-training pruning, and different levels of supervision for pruning to shed light on the commonalities and differences of existing methods and lay the foundation for further method development.
 Finally, we provide some valuable recommendations on selecting pruning methods and prospect several promising research directions for neural network pruning.
 To facilitate future research on deep neural network pruning, we summarize broad pruning applications (e.g., adversarial robustness, natural language understanding, etc.) and build a curated collection of datasets, networks, and evaluations on different applications.
 We maintain a repository on \url{https://github.com/hrcheng1066/awesome-pruning} that serves as a comprehensive resource for neural network pruning papers and corresponding open-source codes.
 We will keep updating this repository to include the latest advancements in the field.

 }

 \IEEEdisplaynontitleabstractindextext

 \IEEEraisesectionheading{